RiddhiM170904/LEETCODE-EVERYDAY-PRACTICE-/README.md

-Practicing LeetCode, updating on the GitHub everyday
+Practicing LeetCode, updating on the GitHub